KeenanThompson/Zero-Trust-Architecture-Multi-Cloud/aws/security_services_setup.md

   - Prevent disabling key logging services (implemented as IAM permissions restrictions).
   - Enforce MFA and strong access patterns where applicable.

-This configuration reflect a baseline for monitoring and securing an AWS account in a controlled lab.
+This configuration reflect a baseline for monitoring and securing an AWS account in a controlled sandbox environment.